ibm-cloud-docs/Cloudant/query/creating_views.md

 The map function produces output data that represents an analysis (a mapping) of the documents that are stored within the database.

 For example,
-you might want to find out which employees had some safety training, and the date when that training was completed.
+you might want to find out which user completed the online registration and has a verified email to contact.
-You might find this information by inspecting each document, and looking for a field in the document called "training".
+You might find this information by inspecting each document, and looking for a field in the document called "email_verified" and getting the value of "email".
-If the field is present,
-the employee completed the training on the date that is recorded as the value.
+If the field is present and has the value `true`, the user has completed the registration and you can contact them by email.
-If the field isn't present,
-the employee didn't complete the training.
+If the field isn't present or has a value of something else than `true`, the user didn't complete the registration.

 Using the `emit` function in a view function makes it easy to produce a list in response to running a query by using the view.